twoertwein/twoertwein.github.io/index.md

 3. automated detection of sentiment, emotions, and mood.

 -> For these AI applications, I focused on making them more transparent so that users can understand them better.

-As a final-year CMU Ph.D. student, I'm excited to transition to an industry position with research-oriented projects.
-Please don't hesitate to reach out!

 ## Selected Publications